 I’ve had so many friends over the years who describe gardening as a zen-like experience.
 I, myself, have had zen-like experiences but never while gardening.
 I don’t doubt my plant-loving friends.
 I find that zen feeling while cycling or painting or staring through my lens or doing yoga.
 I want to love gardening.
 I want… Continue reading Elusive Zen of Gardening

 When I was a little kid, I felt strangely like two different people.
 In retrospect, I imagine that other children of divorce felt the same way.
-But it was the 70’s and divorce was rare in our Catholic community, so I didn’t have anyone to compare my experience with....Those two parts of me converged one day on the snowy hills of Snoqualmie Pass with an object lesson I will never forget.
+But it was the 70’s and divorce was rare in our Catholic community, so I didn’t have anyone to compare my experience with.
+You see my parents were diametrically… Continue reading Two Sides of the Same Girl

 Sometimes things just happen, good and bad, that you just can’t predict.
 Despite my propensity for planning and my natural tendency toward being a hunter, I have learned that sometimes you have to roll with the punches and trust there is a lesson you need to learn.
 I didn’t always feel this way.
 No, this… Continue reading Change is hard but not changing is harder…